bookofproofs/bookofproofs.github.io/_sources/history/18th-century/carnot.md

 8. Also proposed the law of isothermal expansion of gases.
 9. Was the first to introduce the concept of reversibility to physics.

-Born 13 May1753, Nolay, Burgundy, France.
+Born 13 May 1753, Nolay, Burgundy, France.
 Died 2 August 1823, Magdeburg, Prussian Saxony (now Germany).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Carnot/)